Fredmomo/Fredmomo.github.io/src/content/blog/post4.md

 5.[Word Break](https://leetcode.com/problems/word-break/description/): Though it's not about getting a max/min value, but it's still about overlapping subproblems, we can use boolean dp array for memoization.

 6.[Edit Distance](https://leetcode.com/problems/edit-distance/description/): Similar string related issue, we still use index i, j to iterate through the two strings from end to start, then dp[i][j] should be the smallest edit distance of word1[0:i] and word2[0:j], we move the index to the top to minimize the issue.

+7. [Cheapest Flights Within K Stops](https://leetcode.com/problems/cheapest-flights-within-k-stops/description/): this problem is quite obvious to get the state transfer function and use dp to solve.
+(Could also use Dijkstra to solve it, but it's less efficient due to the use of PriorityQueue)

+8. [Minimum Path Sum](https://leetcode.com/problems/minimum-path-sum/description/): using dp to solve this issue could reach _O(n*m)_ time complexity, which is better than other methods.